Blog

 3. Factors Influencing Dahlia Bloom’s Time

 Unfortunately, several factors determine when dahlias will be in bloom.
 Knowledge of these can assist gardeners in organizing their gardens and increasing the flowering time.
+This not only maintains neatness on the plants but also encourages new flowers to grow to replace the aged ones, increasing the duration spent in flowering.

 Planting Time: